vishalchovatiya/CPP_Templates/C++ casting.md

 Base* base = CreateRandom();
 ```
-- You dont know which object will be return by `CreateRandom()` at run time but you want to execute `Method1()` of `Derived1` if it returns `Derived1`.
+- As you can see, we dont know which object will be return by `CreateRandom()` at run time but you want to execute `Method1()` of `Derived1` if it returns `Derived1`.
 So in this scenario you can use dynamic_cast as follows
 ```
 Derived1 *pD1 = dynamic_cast<Derived1*>(base);
 if(pD1){
   pD1->Method1();
 }
 ```
-- In case if `base` does not point to `Derived1`, it will return nullptr for pointers or throw a std::bad_cast exception for references.
+- In case if input of dynamic_cast does not point to valid data, it will return `nullptr` for pointers or throw a `std::bad_cast` exception for references.
 In order to work with dynamic_cast, your classes must be polymorphic type i.e. must include 'virtual' at least one methods.
-- dynamic_cast take advantage of RTTI(Run Time Type Identification) mechanism which we have already learned a bit in our previous articles.
+- dynamic_cast take advantage of RTTI(Run Time Type Identification) mechanism which we have already seen a bit in our previous articles of [All about virtual keyword C++](https://github.com/VisheshPatel/CPP_Templates/blob/master/PART%201:%20All%20about%20virtual%20keyword%20C++:%20How%20virtual%20function%20works%20internally%3F.md).

 ### reinterpret_cast
 - reinterpret_cast is a compiler directive which tells the compiler to treat the current type as a new type.